The Home Depot to Host Third Quarter 2019 Earnings Conference Call on November 19

 Nov 05, 2019, 08:00 ET

 ATLANTA, Nov.
-5, 2019 /PRNewswire/ -- The Home Depot®, the world's largest home improvement retailer, announced today that it will hold its Third Quarter 2019 Earnings Conference Call on Tuesday, November 19, at 9 a.m.
+5, 2019 /PRNewswire-HISPANIC PR WIRE/ -- The Home Depot®, the world's largest home improvement retailer, announced today that it will hold its Third Quarter 2019 Earnings Conference Call on Tuesday, November 19, at 9 a.m.
 ET.

 A webcast will be available by logging onto http://ir.homedepot.com/events-and-presentations and selecting the Third Quarter Earnings Conference Call icon.
 The webcast will be archived and available beginning at approximately noon on November 19.